Wassef-M/antibody-developability-prediction/README.md

 # Antibody Developability Prediction Using CNNs

 This project builds a sequence-based classifier to predicts antbody developability.
 Positive examples come from Thera-SAbDab, and negative (unlabeled) examples come from the Observed Antibody Space (OAS).
-A lightweight 1D CNN is trained on VH amino-acid sequences after careful preprocessing, masking, and stratified splitting, and CDR3-grouping to avoid clone leakage.
+A lightweight 1D CNN is trained on VH amino-acid sequences after careful preprocessing, masking, IGHV-distribution matching, and CDR3-based grouping to avoid clone leakage.

 ---